Ken's Brined Chicken or Turkey

 Brining chicken or turkey before cooking keeps it moist and juicy and prevents that terrible "dried out" result.

 So let's make the brine.
 You'll need some pure salt with no additivies.
 Don't use regular table salt.
 My favorite is Maldon salt.
 Also, most brands of Kosher salt are free of additives.
-No matter what salt you use check the lablel carefully to make sure it's pure salt with no additives.

 Bring to the boil and stir.
 Then switch off the heat and allow it to cool to room termperature.
 You just made brine.

 Now pop your chicken into the brine and make sure it's totally covered.
-Place in refrigerator and let it sit for at least 2 hours but no more than 24.
+Place in refrigerator and let it sit for at least 12 hours but no more than 24.

 Remove the chicken, rinse it well and dry it.